-The Bible definition of sin is” “sin is the transgression of the law” (1 John 3:4).
+The Bible states, “sin is the transgression of the law” (1 John 3:4).
 Man has an inherited weakness in keeping the law.
-When we try to fulfill the law by our own strength, we lose our joy of salvation and set ourselves up for repeated failures.
-Sadly, we labor under a terrible burden.
-We feel pressured to do something to secure salvation, but, at the same time, our sin nature renders us unable to obey the law.
-The more we focus on keeping the law, the more our sin nature rebels.
-The more our sin nature rebels, the more frightened and joyless we become.
+When he tries to stop sin by his own strength, he loses his joy of salvation and set himself up for repeated failures.
+Sadly, he labors under a terrible burden.
+He feels pressured to do something to secure salvation, but, at the same time, his sinful nature renders him unable to obey the law.

-God promises the believers that “we are more than conquerors through him that loved us.”
-(Romans 8:37).
+God promises, “we are more than conquerors through him that loved us” (Romans 8:37).
 “The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain” (1 Corinthians 15:56-58).

 In His service,